ViewSonic Library > Education > Teaching with Technology > Video-Assisted Learning: Using Educational Videos to Teach

 Social-Emotional Learning

-Social-emotional learning is the process of developing social-emotional skills like self-awareness, self-control, and interpersonal skills that are vital for school, work, and general life success.
+Social-emotional learning (SEL) is the process of developing social-emotional skills like self-awareness, self-control, and interpersonal skills that are vital for school, work, and general life success.
 This type of learning also includes things like self-discipline and emotion management but can also overlap with other cognitive abilities.

 Educational videos targeting social-emotional learning often involve things like moral storytelling or demonstrations of practical life skills.
 A great example of this is video modeling.
 Video modeling is unique in that it is an evidence-based practice.
 Video modeling is often used primarily for students with autism but it has practical uses for other types of students and even adults.